A pipeline for searching and fitting instrumental glitches in LISA data: Testing the reversible jump with simulated data

-To estimate the lowest SNR glitch that can be distinguished from noise, we considered different scenarios in which the $\#41$ glitch, the low SNR one that was not recovered in our analysis, was replaced by other glitches of increasing SNRs, starting from SNR 20 to 65.
+To estimate the lowest SNR glitch that can be distinguished from noise, we considered different scenarios in which the $\#41$ glitch, the low SNR one that was not recovered in our analysis, was replaced by other glitches of increasing SNRs starting from SNR 20 to 65.
 We concluded that, for the noise model used in this study, glitches with an SNR of a few tens cannot be distinguished from noise.
-In the next section, we show that such glitches do not introduce significant biases in the parameter estimation of MBHB.
-Biases start to appear from SNRs of $\sim 60$.
-This observation could also be used to define a prior for glitches based on their SNRs to help mitigate the confusion noise from the low-SNR sources discussed in the preceding paragraph.
+In the next section we show that such glitches do not lead to significant biases in MBHB parameter estimation.
+Biases start to appear from SNRs of $\sim60$.
+This observation could also be used to define a prior for glitches based on their SNR to help mitigate the confusion noise from the low-SNR sources discussed in the preceding paragraph.